 Paul was born in Tooele, Utah.
 He began playing piano at the age of five.
 Trumpet was soon to follow at age eight.
 He attended Weber State University and graduated in 1998 with a Bachelor of Science degree in Accounting.
 He currently works as an accountant in Salt Lake.
 Paul loves Indian, Chinese, and Thai food.
-In his spare time he enjoys keeping up with college football, watching movies, and loving his four year old cocker spaniel.
+In his spare time he enjoys keeping up with college football, watching movies, and loving his nine year old cocker spaniel.
 He began ringing bells in 2003 and has been a member of the Bells of Joyful Sound since 2009.
 His musical taste is quite eclectic from classical to rock to alternative.
 The Christmas season is his favorite time of year.
 He currently serves as the Treasurer for the Bells of Joyful Sound, something that he should be qualified for.

 Erin was born and raised in Great Falls, Montana, and moved to West Jordan with her family in 2001.
 She was home schooled all through grade school, enrolled in Christian Liberty Academy's distance education program, and graduated with her high school diploma in 2004.
 She went on to study music at SLCC, graduating with honors in 2008.
-Besides playing hand bells, she sings, plays guitar, and dabbles with various other instruments.
+Besides playing handbells, she sings, plays guitar, and dabbles with various other instruments.
 She enjoys reading, watching movies, playing video games, and doing anything crafty, which all blend perfectly with her job at the South Jordan Library.
 She's led several praise and worship bands, sung in various choirs, and is still heavily involved in her home church's music ministry, but ringing bells has been her priority and passion for several years.

 Krissy grew up in Herriman, Utah, where she was introduced to handbells by her older sister.
-She started playing bells at Herriman High, and has been playing for four years now.
-She goes to school at Salt Lake Community College, and hopes to become an author or at least a degree in writing.
+She started playing bells at Herriman High in 2011 during her junior year.
+After graduating in 2013, she began playing with the Bells of Joyful Sound.
+She hopes to become an author someday.
 She enjoys writing, reading, playing video games, and playing the bells.
-She works at Walmart in Riverton, even though she lives with her older sister in West Jordan.
+She works at Walmart in Riverton, even though she lives in Holiday with a roommate.
 Her mother’s side of the family is very musically gifted; her mother was a singer and a pianist.
 However, Krissy went beyond singing and attempting to play the piano to ringing handbells.
-In her free time, she normally watches Netflix to unwind, which is usually disrupted by her tortoiseshell kitten.
+In her free time, she enjoys crocheting while watching Netflix to unwind.

 Ann, who grew up in Sandy, Utah, started playing bells at Jordan High.
-She fell in love with bells there, and played with the Westminster Bell Choir in Logan for 3 years, and has played with BOJS since 2009.
+She fell in love with bells there, and played with the Westminster Bell Choir in Logan for 3 years, and has played with the Bells of Joyful Sound since 2009.
 She also loves to play the piano, sing and act, and recently learned to play the organ.
 Ann has a degree from Utah State University in Early Childhood Education and Elementary Education and used to teach PE to special needs students.
 Now she is a stay at home mom to her two red heads and thinks it is the best job in the world.
-Ann likes to makes cards with stamps, read, garden, crochet, and spend time with her husband.
-She has a little Maltese pup who she adores.
+Ann likes to makes cards with stamps, read, crochet, and travel with her family.

 Brianna was raised in Lacey, Washington.
 She began playing the piano at the age of 5.
 In fifth grade, she starting learning the viola and played through high school.
 While attending BYU-Idaho, Brianna decided she wanted to learn how to play the organ and started taking lessons through the university.
-Through college Brianna was involved in many intramural sports.
-She and her husband have recently found and love the sport Pickleball (combines elements of tennis, badminton, and ping-pong).
-Brianna’s other hobbies include crafts, reading, and board games (games like Bohnanza and Glory to Rome).
-A few years ago, she started a music studio and is teaching piano to young students.
-She is new to ringing bells and loves being a part of the choir.
+In 2011, Brianna opened her first piano studio and has loved teaching students of all ages, children and adults.
+Brianna’s other interests include crafts and reading.
+She and her husband love to play pickleball and board games (games like Kingdom Builder and Clank!).
+The rest of her schedule is filled by volunteering with the youth at her local church.
+She began ringing bells with the Bells of Joyful Sound in 2014 and has been hooked ever since.